 If you qualify for a family or medical leave, you have the right to take that leave free from harassment or discrimination.
 Your employer cannot interfere with your right to take leave, discriminate against you for requesting information about your rights, or discriminate against you for taking a leave.

 Neither the ADA nor the FMLA require an employer to offer paid leave.
 If you take pregnancy leave, however, depending on your company's policies and accumulated leave time, you may be eligible to use sick leave, vacation leave, short- or long-term disability leave, or other leave time to maintain your salary.
 The fact that the FMLA does not require paid leave prevents many employees from taking FMLA leave, as they may be financially unable to take unpaid leave.
 Nonetheless, federal law has not been changed to provide for paid leave.
-California is the first state to offer paid family leave, in 2004, and New Jersey and Rhode Island followed; efforts to pass similar laws in other states are likely to continue.
+California was the first state to offer paid family leave, in 2004, and New Jersey and Rhode Island followed; efforts to pass similar laws in other states are likely to continue.

 What happens with your benefits while you are on leave depends on whether you are eligible for FMLA leave or not.
 If you are not eligible for FMLA leave, your leave is subject to whatever conditions the employer imposes, unless an employment contract, collective bargaining agreement, or other legally binding agreement applies.